azamatolegen/pyspark-churn-prediction/README.md

 * split data into train and test sets by sampling churn
 * train binary classifier models with Spark’s DataFrame-based MLlib
 * select and fine-tune the final model with Spark’s ML Pipelines and a StratifiedCrossValidator
-* Evaluation of Prediction Performance (Metric: F1 Score)
+* evaluation of Prediction Performance (Metric: F1 Score)

 The classifiers presented in this project are as the following:
-* Random Forest classification
+* Logistic Regression
-* Linear Support Vector Machine classification
+* Decision Tree Classifier
-* Gradient Boosted Trees classification
+* Random Forest Classifier

 ### Part II
 The goal of this project is to create an end-to-end prediction model of churn user of the Sparkify music application; the tasks involved are the following: